 - Entrapment: A practice in which law enforcement induces an individual to commit a crime that the individual would have otherwise been unlikely to commit.

-Drug conspiracy law can be complicated.
-If you have been charged in the state of Florida, hiring an attorney with deep understanding of the legal issues involved is imperative.
+Drug conspiracy law can be complicated in Florida.
+If you have been charged for drug conspiracy, hiring a Jacksonville drug conspiracy attorney with deep understanding of the legal issues involved is imperative.
 It is important that you get in touch with our team at Monroe & King, P.A. as soon as possible, so we can guide you to make informed decisions on how best to proceed with the case after you’ve been charged.

 Available for All Your Legal Needs Day or Night, 365 Days a Year